 But now I turn to the new faces of the workforce and those of you who have been sitting on the sidelines.
 We need you!
 You are the future of this organization and it can continue to be an exemplary organization with your contribution.
 I have had a number of you ask me, "What's in it for me?"
 I put a lot of thought into this question and can tell you that you will become an important part of a professional team.
 You become a member of a large blood banking community with which you can discuss problems and troubleshoot.
 You will be offered opportunities to grow as a professional.
 It will beef up your resume if you ever look at changing positions.
 Job opportunities become more readily available to you, sometimes even before they are posted.
 You get discounts when you attend other MABB educational activities.
 For those of you who require CEUs, you earn 2 credits per year for serving on a committee or becoming a board member.
 You will enhance your professional network.
 I recently attended a lecture on networking and the bottom line of the message was: "It's not what or who you know; rather it is who knows you!"

-The mission of the Michigan Association of Blood Banks is to promote the highest standard of care for patients and donors in all aspects of blood banking by making available affordable educational opportunities for professionals in the field.
-As Sharon Cisco so aptly stated in 2001, if we want Blood Banking to remain a profession - not just a job, we must embrace the goal and ambition of lifelong learning.
+The mission of the MABB is to promote the highest standard of care for patients and donors in all aspects of blood banking by making available affordable educational opportunities for professionals in the field.
+As Sharon Cisco so aptly stated in 2001, if we want Blood Banking to remain a profession - not just a job - we must embrace the goal and ambition of lifelong learning.

-President, Michigan Association of Blood Banks
+2017 President of the Michigan Association of Blood Banks